citp/privacy-policy-historical/c/ci/cin/cineicon.com.md

-> *The following text is extracted and transformed from the cineicon.com privacy policy that was archived on 2010-01-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100105062607id_/http%3A//www.cineicon.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cineicon.com privacy policy that was archived on 2010-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101205075817id_/http%3A//www.cineicon.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Privacy Poli... | Cineicon.com - Tamil Telugu Hindi Malayalam K
+# Privacy Policy

 **What information do we collect?**